Compassionate Advocacy For Child Custody And Child Support

 Understanding Child Custody Laws In Illinois

 - Parental responsibility: Parental responsibility refers to decision-making authority regarding major areas of the child’s life.
 These decisions include education, religion, health care and extracurricular activities.
-This right may held by both parents jointly or by only one parent solely.
+This right may be held by both parents jointly or by only one parent solely.

 - Parenting time: Parenting time addresses where the child will reside.
 It may also be decided on a joint (shared) basis, or one parent may have sole physical possession of the child.
 Where parenting time is shared or equally split, parents must create a time-sharing plan that the court approves.